FutureGadgetLaboratory-FGL/Logic_Builder/Advanced/INDEX.md

 ### 21. Smallest window in a string containing all the characters of another string

 ### 22. Flatten binary tree to linked list

+### 23. Predecessor and Successor in Binary Search Tree